jpf/workflows-scim-relay/README.md

     -   Use the URL for the thin HTTP proxy to configure your SCIM 2.0 client in your "source" Okta Org.
 Don't forget to append `/scim/v2/` to the URL.
+    -   Make sure to visit the "To App" part of the "Provisioning" tab and enable the features like "Create Users" and "Update User Attributes".

 # How it works